sanketnarale/TARS-The-Companion-BOT/README.md

 # TARS-The-Companion-BOT
 This is my version of opensource TARS Replica project

-This is still an ongoing project there are 4 python files
+This is still an ongoing project

+right now There are 4 python files

 1. voice_control - This code will allow you to control TARS via voice commands and this file uses another code to call the movement functions (smooth_operator). this code is under process to integrate AI to TARS for humour reply